k2view-academy/K2View-Academy/articles/Product_Versions/Fabric_versions.md

 # Fabric Versions Table

-The below table displays the list of Fabric versions with their release information and end of life date.
+The table below displays the list of Fabric versions, certified Postgres and Cassandra versions, their release date, and end-of-life date.

 <table>
     <tbody>